Skip to content

 Opendata extension

 This extension introduces a range of specialized blocks that simplify the creation of presentations of datasets according to the DCAT standard.
 With the blocks you can list, search or filter datasets as well as provide a landing page for each dataset.
-The use cases ranges from creating a web for a single data provider with a few datasets to a full fledged regional or national dataportal with thousands of datasets.
+The use cases ranges from creating a web for a single data provider with a few datasets to a full-fledged regional or national dataportal with thousands of datasets.
 In addition, there is also a few blocks that supports presenting ideas and showcases connected to datasets.

 To learn about the extension you can take a look at the examples and also read the reference for all the specialized extension blocks to see which configuration options they provide.